oauth-wg/oauth-v2-1/draft-ietf-oauth-v2-1.md

 servers), in the token.
 Restricting the use of the token to a specific scope is also RECOMMENDED.

-To protect against access token disclosure, confidentiality protection MUST be applied using TLS with a ciphersuite that provides confidentiality and integrity protection.
-This requires that the communication interaction between the client and the authorization server, as well as the interaction between the client and the resource server, utilize confidentiality and integrity protection.
-Since TLS is mandatory to implement and to use with this specification, it is the preferred approach for preventing token disclosure via the communication channel.
-For those cases where the client is prevented from observing the contents of the access token, token encryption MUST be applied in addition to the usage of TLS protection.
-As a further defense against token disclosure, the client MUST validate the TLS certificate chain when making requests to protected resources, including checking the Certificate Revocation List (CRL) {{RFC5280}}.

-If cookies are transmitted without TLS protection, any information contained in them is at risk of disclosure.
-Therefore, Bearer tokens MUST NOT be stored in cookies that can be sent in the clear, as any information in them is at risk of disclosure.
-See "HTTP State Management Mechanism" {{RFC6265}} for security considerations about cookies.

-In some deployments, including those utilizing load balancers, the TLS connection to the resource server terminates prior to the actual server that provides the resource.
-This could leave the token unprotected between the front-end server where the TLS connection terminates and the back-end server that provides the resource.
-In such deployments, sufficient measures MUST be employed to ensure confidentiality of the access token between the front-end and back-end servers; encryption of the token is one such possible measure.
+{{communication-security}} provides information to protect against access token disclosure and providing confidentiality and integrity for the communications between client, resource server and authorization server.

+The following RECOMMENDATIONS mitigate the risk of access token theft and replay:

-To deal with access token capture and replay, the following recommendations are made: First, the lifetime of the token MUST be limited; one means of achieving this is by putting a validity time field inside the protected part of the token.
-Note that using short-lived tokens reduces the impact of them being leaked.
-Second, confidentiality protection of the exchanges between the client and the authorization server and between the client and the resource server MUST be applied.
-As a consequence, no eavesdropper along the communication path is able to observe the token exchange.
+1. limit the lifetime of the token, e.g. by putting a validity time field inside the protected part of the token.
+Short-lived tokens reduces both the probablity and the impacts of a leak.
-Consequently, such an on-path adversary cannot replay the token.
+2. protect the confidentiality of the communication between the client and the RS to mitigate the risk of eavesdropping;
-Furthermore, when presenting the token to a resource server, the client MUST verify the identity of that resource server, as per {{BCP195}}
+3. the client MUST verify the identity of the resource server before presenting an access token {{communication-security}};
-and Section 3.1 of "HTTP Over TLS" {{RFC2818}}.
-Note that the client MUST validate the TLS certificate chain when making these requests to protected resources.
-Presenting the token to an unauthenticated and unauthorized resource server or failing to validate the certificate chain will allow adversaries to steal the token and gain unauthorized access to protected resources.
+   presenting the token to an unauthenticated and unauthorized resource server or failing to validate the certificate chain will allow adversaries to steal the token and gain unauthorized access to protected resources.

 ### Summary of Recommendations